jcsalomon/CrookJ-PeterPan/README.md

 ## About this Project

-This is a combination of two published versions of the score, both with the title
+This is a re-release of the incidental music originally published under the title
 _The Music to J.M.
 Barrie’s Successful Play “Peter Pan.” or, The Boy who wouldn’t Grow Up._
+I know of two published versions of the score.
 The first can be found on the U.R.
 Research site at <http://hdl.handle.net/1802/24425>, and is a scan of the 1905 W. Paxton & Co. printing,